WHO raises risk assessment of Congo's Ebola outbreak

 It also raised the regional risk to “high” from “moderate”, but kept its assessment of the global risk at “low”.

-It raised its view of the risks after a case of Ebola was confirmed in the city of Mbandaka, which the agency said was “a large urban center located on major national and international river, road and domestic air routes”.
+It raised its view of the risks after a case of Ebola was confirmed in the city of Mbandaka, which the agency said was “a large urban centre located on major national and international river, road and domestic air routes”.
+(Reporting by Tom Miles; Editing by Clarence Fernandez)